Powdery landscapes, delicious holiday foods, and traditions rooted in alpine culture: Christmas in Switzerland is more beautiful than any postcard.

 Swiss Christmas cookie recipes

-Some cookie recipes, such as Zimtsterne (Cinnamon Stars), take a bit of planning.
+Some cookie recipes, such as Zimtsterne (Cinnamon Stars), require some planning.
 The dough, once mixed, needs to rest for several hours before it can be shaped and baked.
-Other recipes, such as Mailänderli, are a bit more ad hoc as the dough requires less cooling.
+Other recipes like Mailänderli are more ad hoc as the dough requires less cooling.

 My grandmother would bake about a dozen different cookies each holiday season.
-She would use tin cans to carefully store each batch.
+She would use tin cans to store each batch carefully.
 And whenever someone would visit during the holidays, she would proudly serve an assembled platter of Swiss Christmas cookies.

 Swiss Christmas traditions

-Just like anywhere in the world where Christmas is celebrated, many Swiss families have their own set of rituals.
-Generally speaking, Christmas Eve is the time when most Swiss families eat a delicious dinner, gather around the tree to hand out gifts, and sing Christmas songs.
+Like anywhere in the world where Christmas is celebrated, many Swiss families have their own rituals.
+Generally, Christmas Eve is when most Swiss families eat a delicious dinner, gather around the tree to hand out gifts, and sing Christmas songs.
 Some will proceed to the church for a midnight service.

-On Christmas Eve, my parents used to decorate the freshly cut Christmas tree.
+My parents used to decorate the freshly cut Christmas tree on Christmas Eve.
 My sister and I were not allowed in the room, and the tree was covered with a blanket before we were led back in.
 Then, after dinner, we would open a window and go for a brief walk as a family.
 (For some reason, my dad was always lagging behind...)

 Add comment